 International students planning to live, study and work in Australia need to first apply for an Australian Student Visa to study in Australia.
-After two years of studying at Australian vocational schools, colleges or universities that are offering higher education CRICOS approved courses, International students are eligible to apply for the Australian post-study work visas (Subclass 485).
+After two years of studying at Australian vocational schools, colleges or universities, International students are eligible to apply for the Australian post-study work visas (Subclass 485).

-The candidates applying through General Skilled Migration must have the qualifications and skills related to an occupation mentioned on the SOL (Skilled Occupation List).
+The candidates applying through the General Skilled Migration proram must have qualifications and skills related to an occupation mentioned on the SOL (Skilled Occupation List).
 Every year, the Australian government publishes an updated list of highly demanded occupations that adds to the advancement of the country.

-International students who have completed their course associated with the given occupation in Australia have more possibility of getting an Australian PR (Permanent Residency).
+International students who have completed their course associated with the given occupation in Australia have a higher chance of receiving Australian PR (Permanent Residency).
 In this post, we’ll discuss the top courses/trades in Australia that lead to PR in Australia.

 Getting an engineering degree opens up various employment opportunities for international students.
 Each year, Australia demands a huge number of engineers in various areas such as Agricultural Engineering, Civil Engineering, Software Engineering, Mechanical Engineering, Biomedical Engineering, Structural Engineering, Aeronautical Engineering, Environmental Engineering and more.

 Students with an engineering degree can work and live in Australia and meet several requirements of the country in different aspects.
 The average salary of an engineer in Australia is estimated to be around AUD$66,000.

 Accounting is one of the rapidly-growing occupations in Australia.
 Many international students in Australia choose to pursue accounting in Australia because of the various job opportunities available in this field.
 To be an accountant, you need to hold a bachelor’s degree first.

 Accounting students can apply for positions like an External Editor or a Corporate Treasure.
 The average salary of an accountant in Australia is around AUD$75,000.